InsightSoftwareConsortium/ITK/Copyright/README.txt

                   [This work was funded by NLM so its copyright should probably be transfered to the ISC.]

- 2) AnalyzeDB.h:  Vincent is requesting permission to the Mayo Clinic for transfering the copyright to ITK.
+ 2) AnalyzeDB.h:  The Mayo Clinic aggreed to distribute this file with ITK.
+Point of contact: Vincent Magnotta.
-                  Otherwise, a license statement is needed, to make clear that ITK can distribute it.
+                  The file was moved to Utilities/itkExtHdrs

  3) PixelData:    GE Copyrights,
                   Vincent is contacting the providers of this code too.

- 4) OctreeNode:   Vincent will transfer copyright to the ISC.

- 5) ThresholdMaximumConnectedComponents: Ken Urish is sending the copyright transfer form to Josh Cates.
-                  The copyright has already been fixed in the CVS repository.

  6) Netlib:       Netlib is a conglomerate of packages.
 Each one having different copyrights and licenses.